-- 47. Before making a YRO, the court must obtain and consider information about the offender's family circumstances and the likely effect of the YRO on those circumstances: s.179(6). - 48.
-A number of requirements need specific consultation with the YOT (or probation) prior to imposition (activity, programme, prohibited activity, residence).
-A number of requirements may not be included if they require the consent of a person other than the offender and the responsible officer, unless that person consents (activity, programme).
-Other requirements require specific information from other persons on the impact of such requirements (eg curfew, local authority residence).
-Certain of the requirements require copies of the YRO to be provided also to specified persons (activity, attendance centre, exclusion, residence, local authority residence, mental health treatment, drug treatment, drug testing, intoxicating substance treatment, education, electronic monitoring). - 49.
-Where two or more requirements are imposed, they must be compatible with each other and not conflict with any religious beliefs, attendance at work or school, or any other court order: s.186(10), (11). - 50.
+- 42. Where two or more requirements are imposed, they must be compatible with each other and not conflict with any religious beliefs, attendance at work or school, or any other court order: s.186(10), (11). - 43.
 A YRO can be ordered to take effect on a later date, including at the conclusion of the detention part of a DTO or at the full expiry of a DTO: ss.181(1), 198(2).
 A YRO cannot be made when a reparation order or other YRO is in force unless the court revokes the earlier order: s.181(4).
-The court can make concurrent YROs for multiple offences but it cannot combine YROs of a different type (eg it cannot combine a basic YRO together with a YRO with intensive supervision and surveillance or with a YRO with fostering): s.183(2). - 51.
+The court can make concurrent YROs for multiple offences, but it cannot combine YROs of a different type (eg it cannot combine a basic YRO together with a YRO with ISS or with a YRO with fostering): s.183(2). - 44.
 The court may include requirements of the same kind in two or more YROs and, if it does, must direct whether those requirements are to run concurrently with, or consecutively to, other requirements of the same kind: s.183(4), (5).
-If requirements run consecutively, they cannot exceed the specified maximum for that requirement: s.183(7). - 52.
+If requirements run consecutively, they cannot exceed the specified maximum for that requirement: s.183(7). - 45.
 A YRO must specify an end date by which time all requirements must have been completed, which must be not more than three years after the date on which the order takes effect.
-There is no minimum length for a basic YRO: s.187. - 53.
+There is no minimum length for a basic YRO: s.187. - 46.
 Where a Crown Court makes a YRO, it may include a direction that the order be subject to magistrates' court supervision (ie proceedings for breach, amendment, revocation), though the lower court retains a power to commit the matter back to the Crown Court in due course: s.189.
-See chapter 18.
+See chapter 17. - 47.
+The Children guideline notes that, when determining the nature and extent of the requirements, the court should primarily consider the likelihood of the child re-offending and the risk of the child causing serious harm.
+Requirements should be commensurate with the seriousness of the offence and regard must still be had for the defendant's welfare.
+The YOT will assess this as part of their report and recommend an intervention level to the court for consideration.
+It is possible for the court to ask the YOT/YJS to consider a particular requirement.248 The Children guideline provides for three sentencing levels within the YRO based on the risk of re-offending and the harm posed by the defendant.